LongJohnCoder/scheme.forth.jl/README.md

      ;;; M-Eval value:
      (a b c d e f)

-Be prepared to wait 20 min or more for the final result to be printed.
-(Given that at this point we have a program running in a Scheme interpreter running inside another Scheme interpreter which is itself running on a Forth system that is implemented in Julia, this should not be a surprise.)
+You may have to wait a minute or so for the final result to be printed.

 License
 =======